Fixin's for People Who Like Food

 After half an hour, drain the water.
 Remove the stems and seeds from the Chiles.

-Blend into a paste.
-Stop the blender and scrape down the sides.
-Run the Blender again and drizzle in the Olive Oil until you reach the desired paste consistency.
+Run the Blender again on a lower speed, and drizzle in the Olive Oil until you reach the desired paste consistency.

-Move into a glass jar.
-Cover with a thin layer of Olive Oil.
-Seal airtight and refrigerate up to 3 weeks.
 Apply a fresh layer of Olive Oil to cover the contents of the jar after using.